DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 ## Union Types

-TypeScript’s type system allows you to build new types out of existing ones using a large variety of operators.
-Now that we know how to write a few types, it’s time to start *combining* them in interesting ways.
+TypeScript's type system allows you to build new types out of existing ones using a large variety of operators.
+Now that we know how to write a few types, it's time to start *combining* them in interesting ways.

 ### Defining a Union Type

 The first way to combine types you might see is a union type.
 A union type is a type formed from two or more other types, representing values that may be any one of those types.
-We refer to each of these types as the union’s members.
+We refer to each of these types as the union's members.

-Let’s write a function that can operate on strings or numbers:
+Let's write a function that can operate on strings or numbers:

 ```ts
 function printId(id: number | string) {